 The sciatic nerve is the largest branch of the lumbosacral plexus and consists of nerve roots L4 to S4.
 It travels in the posterior thigh to the popliteal fossa.
 Here it divides into 2 branches: the tibial and the common fibular (historically peroneal) nerves.
 The tibial innervates hamstrings, plantar flexors, and invertors of the foot.

-The common fibular nerve is the lateral terminal branch of the sciatic runs laterally across the lateral head of the gastrocnemius muscle.
-It then continues around the fibular head where it is subcutaneous and so is vulnerable to compression.
-As it passes between the fibula and fibularis longus muscle it divides into the deep and superficial fibular nerves.
+The common fibular nerve is the lateral terminal branch of the sciatic that runs laterally across the lateral head of the gastrocnemius muscle.
+It then continues around the fibular head, where it is subcutaneous and so is vulnerable to compression.
+As it passes between the fibula and fibularis longus muscle, it divides into the deep and superficial fibular nerves.
 The deep fibular nerve innervates ankle and toe-extensors and supplies sensation to a small area at the first web space between the first and second toes.
-The superficial fibular nerve, supplies the main evertors of the foot, the fibularis longus, and brevis muscles.
-The superficial fibular sensory branch supplies sensation to the dorsum of the foot and lateral calf.
+The superficial fibular nerve supplies the main evertors of the foot, the fibularis longus, and brevis muscles—the superficial fibular sensory branch supplies sensation to the dorsum of the foot and lateral calf.

 Sciatic nerve compression between the two heads of the piriformis muscle leading to foot drop has been reported.